allan-simon/parse-wiktionnary-fr/README.md

 # parse-wiktionnary-fr
-a python script which extract and organize information from a french wiktionnary dump
+a python3 script which extract and organize information from a french wiktionnary dump

 You can get a dump here